engie-group/shaystack/README.md

 * `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags'
 * `--force` to force the upload, and create a new version for all files in the bucket.

-Because this provider use a local cache with the parsing version of S3 file, it's may be possible to see different versions if AWS use multiple instances of lambda.
-To fixe that, the environment variable `REFRESH` can be set to delay cache refresh
-(Default value is 15m).
-Every quarter of an hour, each lambda check the list of version for this file, and refresh the cache in memory, at the same time.
-If a new version is published just before you start the lambda, it's may be possible you can't see this version.
-You must wait the end of the current quarter.

 #### Provider SQL

 This provider use an ontology imported in SQL database.
 Each entity is saved in a row in the JSON format.
 Use `HAYSTACK_PROVIDER=haytackapi.providers.sql` to use this provider.
-Add the variable `HAYSTACK_DB` to describe the link to the table.
+Add the variable `HAYSTACK_DB` to describe the link to the root table.
 At this time, only SuperSQLite and Postgresql was supported.

 Install the corresponding driver: